Best gold ETF in Singapore as gold prices hit record highs

 Gold has been considered a good hedge against volatility historically.
 However, its effectiveness may vary depending on the market environment.

-For example, gold has often been seen as a safe-haven asset that investors can turn to during times of increased volatility, such as during economic uncertainty or geopolitical crises.
+Historically, gold has often been seen as a safe-haven asset that investors can turn to during times of increased volatility, such as during economic uncertainty or geopolitical crises.

-It might be important to note that all investments carry risks, and gold may not be a perfect hedge for volatility.
 This is because its performance may be affected by various factors such as foreign currency rates, as well as changes in demand and supply.

-What is the SPDR Gold Shares?
+What is the SPDR Gold Shares ETF?

 Currently, there is only one Singapore gold ETF, which is SPDR Gold Shares.
 The SPDR Gold Shares can be easily bought and sold on the Singapore Stock Exchange (SGX) just like stocks.